3DCoded/Happy-Hare/Slicer-Setup.md

 > On failure while in a paused state, you can run this macro by hand to repeat the checks.
 Simply run `MMU_START_CHECK` without any parameters

 #### `3.`START_PRINT...
 This is where you put your normal print start macro passing additional slicer placeholders.
-This macro doesn't need anything added for MMU support, but note that it should not assume the extruder is loaded with filament.
+This macro doesn't need anything added for MMU support, but note that it should NOT assume the extruder is loaded with filament.
 Activities like purging should be separated out and included later.

 #### `4.
 MMU_START_LOAD_INITIAL_TOOL`
 This macro will load the initial tool used by the print.
 No need to pass it any information - it retrieves it from the "Slicer Tool Map" setup earlier

 #### `5.` Optional purge logic...
 Optionally you can put the parts of your original print start macro that you separated out here.
-Typically this would be the logic that purges the nozzle and prints prime line.
-Although not technically required for MMU prints it is nice to retain for when using the bypass on special single color prints.
+Typically this would be the logic that purges the nozzle, cleans nozzle and prints prime line.

 <br>